 If the information available shows that the injured employee may be receiving salary or other payments from the employer and the insurance carrier has not yet begun paying compensation, the case is categorized as COP.
-This is a temporary case type, and the district office will follow up on the compensation status and change the code to the correct case type before the case may be closed.
+This is a temporary case type, and the code may change prior to the case being closed.

 What do the Nations mean?

 The Nation indicates the country where the injury or death occurred.

 Why is the nationality of the injured or killed workers not shown?

 While the DFELHWC does track the nationality of workers injured or killed under any of the laws administered by the program, this information is not required to create a claim (voluntarily collected) and may not be provided for all claims.
 Therefore, it is not representative of the whole of claims created.
 Under the LHWCA and its extensions, nationality is only relevant in a small number of cases in which benefits payable to aliens (not citizens) and non-residents of the

 Why are some employers omitted from the reports?

 In order to safeguard the privacy of the injured workers and the benefit claimants, the DFELHWC applies the "Rule of 7" to these reports.
 This rule minimizes one's ability to identify the injured or killed worker by associating the employer with a specific incident described in the news media and other sources.
 If an employer has fewer than seven cases in any Case Type category, the actual number of cases is not shown.
 However, the numbers are counted toward the total at the bottom of the report.
 That is also why the number of employers listed does not match the totals at the bottom of the page.